- News and Events

 Over the past 15 years, the use of BAs has expanded from an initial implementation in Australia and Canada to an international practice that is being adopted by governments around the world in regulatory requirements for oil, gas and mining projects.
 Canada has become an early hub of knowledge and experience in the developing field of BAs, and is generally seen as having notable success with the BA process – a 2010 analysis assessed the effectiveness of 14 BAs signed between 1996 and 2007 across three northern-Canadian diamond mines and found the BAs to be generally meeting their objectives, especially with respect to the delivery of benefits.

-This project is global in scope.
+This project was global in scope.
 As the application of BAs – and the experience with them – varies across countries, the project has selected a handful of countries within which to operate and carry out targeted research and knowledge dissemination.
 These countries have been identified based on need as well as to generate enough differences across jurisdictions so as to work towards a training module and build out a diverse community of practice.
-In addition, the project is creating globally-relevant products that can be applied wherever BAs exist.
+In addition, the project created globally-relevant products that can be applied wherever BAs exist.

 Governance / Human Rights